leongjwm/yolov3/README.md

 File extensions supported: `*.jpg`, `*.jpeg`, `*.png` for images, `*.avi`, `*.mp4` for videos.

 ### Using an Image
-Make a spare copy of it beforehand, as the **unprocessed image will be overwritten by the processed one in the same folder**.
+Make a spare copy of it beforehand, as the **unprocessed image will be overwritten by the processed one in the same folder as they have the same name**.

 The outputs of processing an image would be:
 1. The processed image with the same filename